Activists head to Germany's top court to protect the climate | DW | 15.01.2020

 Representatives from Fridays for Future, Greenpeace and others are planning to lodge a complaint with the Constitutional Court to force the German government into action over climate protection.

 The groups, including Greenpeace, Germanwatch and the German Environmental Aid Association (DUH), want to see Germany's climate laws revised.
-They will reveal details of their plan on Wednesday morning in Berlin.
+They revealed details of their plan on Wednesday in Berlin.

 Luisa Neubauer, from Fridays for Future, is also involved.
 "Together with some other young people, I will file a climate change suit with the Federal Constitutional Court," she tweeted.

+"It's no longer about future generations," Neubauer said at the press conference.
+"It's about us."

-The activists will also discuss the current status of a climate suit filed by BUND — Friends of the Earth Germany association, at the end of 2018.
+The activists also discussed the current status of a climate suit filed by BUND — Friends of the Earth Germany association, at the end of 2018.

 The first environmental lawsuit against the federal government was submitted by three farming families in October 18, according to Der Spiegel.
 The Berlin Administrative Court dismissed the suit, which was filed with the help of Greenpeace.